HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 With a smart link, you can for example (colored measures are computed measures):

-When you modify the original melody, the computed melodies automatically adapt themselves, even if there are 25 copies in a full orchestral score.
+When you modify the original melody, the computed melodies automatically adapt themselves, even if there are 25 copies of it in a full orchestral score.
 This lets you do experimental work on a score, with a result that you can hear right away.

 The conductor view has been designed to be your music composition desktop.
 As you may have several scores in a music document, there must be a tool to organize and manage them and to play them easily and in many combinations.